Italy without Sicily leaves no image in the mind: This is just the key to everything.

 I am a tourist guide in Agrigento since 1998.
 I have a regular official license (SE084//44) as a tourist guide and I have always worked in the tourism since I left University.
 I studied in Palermo University integrating literary studies with exams in Art History and History of Sicily.

 After I took the degree in English and German Literatures, I spent one year abroad in UK and Ireland to get The Proficiency Certificate in English Studies released by the University of Cambridge.
 In Germany I worked for an year as an assistant of italian courses in a high school for classic studies, the Goethe Schule in Bochum.

 As I started the activity of tourist guide I realized it really suits me because it conjugates the passion I have for history and arts with the pleasure to meet people from around the world.

 After my work my other passions are classical guitar and drawing.
 I like painting aquarel cards and bookmarks of Agrigento.
 You can have them as unique souvenirs.

-Why should I have a guided tour in Agrigento?
+Why should I have a guided walking tour in Agrigento?

 How to arrive in Agrigento

 From Palermo Airport take take Highway A 29 to Trapani.
 Than take the exit to Castelvetrano and subsequently the national road S.S.
 115 to Sciacca and Agrigento.
 (Km 177)